prakash0909/eip4-assignments/readme_assignment2.md

 STRATEGY FOLLOWED TO ACHIEVE THE RESULT

 1. Used biases in all convolution layers.
-2. Used seperable convolution technique.
+2. Used spatially seperable convolution technique.
 5X5 = 5X1 and 1X5